|

 The station house was nearly identical all the other stations on the Logan Square Branch, like California, one stop south (still in use) and Lake Street Transfer (now gone).
 The station house featured dual doors set in a bay outcropping.
 The exterior consisted of extensive terra cotta work, including the word "entrance" above one door and "exit" above the other, dentils above the doors' story lights, carved wooden beads flush with the building between the wooden brackets which supported a round wooden eave.

 In 1928, the station house received an overhaul.
 The exterior was completely revamped, most likely by architect Arthur U. Gerber (the design is rife with his trademark details), in a design combining Doric and Beaux-Arts elements, executed in Terra Cotta.
 Perhaps most identifiable are the laurel-framed cartouches and pair of Greek-revival Doric columns.
-Like his work at Sheridan and South Blvd., "Rapid Transit" is inscribed in terra cotta above the door.
+Like his work at Sheridan and South Blvd., "Rapid Transit" was inscribed in terra cotta above the door.
 Store fronts were included in the new structure.

-Although its days were soon numbered, the Logan Square terminal received some capital improvements during the first two decades of CTA® operation.
+Although its days were soon numbered, the Logan Square terminal received some capital improvements during the first two decades of CTA operation.
 In September 1952, the north platform, adjacent to the car shop, was extended to allow an eight-car train to fully berth.
-In the CTA's® 1958 expansion plan, with the planned Northwest extension planned as a branch off the Milwaukee Line near Talman Avenue, the Logan Square terminal was to be retained and modernized as part of a $75,000 expansion and improvement project.
+In the CTA's 1958 expansion plan, with the planned Northwest extension planned as a branch off the Milwaukee Line near Talman Avenue, the Logan Square terminal was to be retained and modernized as part of a $75,000 expansion and improvement project.
 New side platforms and canopies, a new station house (or, at least an all-new modernized exterior), and a multilane, covered bus terminal in Linden Place were all to be built to accommodate an 80% increase in passenger traffic.
 The only substantial improvement to be installed was an escalator between the station house and the south platform in 1965.
 It saw only five years of service.

 In the late 1960s, it was decided the Logan Square branch was to be extended passed its namesake terminal for the first time, reaching Jefferson Park via a new subway and the median of the Kennedy Expressway.
 However, unlike the earlier plan, the extension would not be operated as a branch off the Milwaukee Elevated but rather as an extension.
 As a result, the tracks had to descend into the subway before Logan Square, necessitating the removal of the old elevated station and the construction of a new subterranean facility.
 The elevated terminal closed on February 1, 1970, concurrently with the opening of the new Kennedy extension and the new subway station.